technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 24 - Create a Case and view AI-suggested similar cases and knowledge articles.docx.md

     ![A screenshot of a computer Description automatically generated](./media/media24-new/image5.png)

-7. Switch back to the **Customer Service admin center** tab.
+7. Switch back to the **Copilot Service admin center** tab.
 To enable the enhanced quick case form:

 8. Switch the **Quick case form** toggle to **Yes**.